HealCliff/HealCliff/README.md

 ###

-<p align="left">🚀 Im a software engineer working with fullstack applications, specializing in fullstack website development.
+<p align="left">🚀 Im a software engineer working with fullstack applications, specializing in fullstack website development and mobile apps.

 ###